leoisl/test_disk_speed_in_cluster/README.md

 Example:
 ```
-./test_disk_speed_in_cluster.sh /hps/nobackup/iqbal/leandro/disk_test /nfs/research/zi/leandro/disk_test /hps/software/users/iqbal/leandro/disk_test
+bash test_disk_speed_in_cluster.sh /nfs/research/zi/leandro/temp /lscratch/temp/ /hps/nobackup/iqbal/leandro/test  10000 1
 ```

-This will test the disk speed in `/hps/nobackup`, `/nfs` and `/hps/software`.
+This will test the disk speed in `/nfs/research`, `/lscratch` and `/hps/nobackup`.

-The test will create a random 1GB file in each directory, and will write and read 1024 files of 1MB each.
+The test will write and read 10000 files of 1KB each.

 Please be in a worker node, so you have write acess to all filesystems.